-- on.
-The farmers typically sun-dry the berbere for a duration of between one week and 30 days, 288 with the majority (70%) stating they dry for four weeks with the duration being dependent on 289 the environmental conditions and the initial moisture content of the pods.
-290 - To determine whether the berbere is sufficiently dry, manual touching is used by 93% of the 291 respondents, while the other farmers use visual observations (Table 4).
-Of the farmers, 53% 292 reported that they observe fungal infection/ disease on the pods before harvesting.
-Only 33% 293 of the farmers were aware of the importance of proper drying for maintaining the quality of the 294 berbere and avoiding fungal growth during storage (Table 4).
-295 - The majority of farmers reported using pod dryness as an indicator of maturity and harvesting 296 readiness (Table 4).
-While 23% of respondents reported that they considered and followed a 297 calendar-based calculation of the number of days since planting to determine maturity and 298 harvesting.
-299
+dry their berbere by spreading it directly on the ground (Fig. 2A).
+Only one farmer used a concrete floor for the drying, and none of the farmers use plastic sheets for drying their berbere on.
+The farmers typically sundry the berbere for a duration of between one week and 30 days, with the majority (70%) stating they dry for four weeks with the duration being dependent on the environmental conditions and the initial moisture content of the pods.

+To determine whether the berbere is sufficiently dry, manual touching is used by 93% of the respondents, while the other farmers use visual observations (Table 4).
+Of the farmers, 53% reported that they observe fungal infection/disease on the pods before harvesting.
+Only 33% of the farmers were aware of the importance of proper drying for maintaining the quality of the berbere and avoiding fungal growth during storage (Table 4).

+The majority of farmers reported using pod dryness as an indicator of maturity and harvesting readiness (Table 4).
+While 23% of respondents reported that they considered and followed a calendar-based calculation of the number of days since planting to determine maturity and harvesting.